Hope Village Historic District: Hope Mill

 In 1806, the Hope Cotton Factory Company built a textile mill building along the Pawtuxet River, southeast of the site of the Hope Furnace in a settlement that later came to be called Hope Village.
 The mill was constructed out of wood.
 Between 1806 and 1844 the mill buildings passed through several hands.
 In 1844, the mill buildings burned down and the buildings were replaced by a large, four-story gabled roof stone building with a belfry tower on its west face and roof dormers by the Providence firm of Brown and Ives, which had purchased the mill property in 1844.
 Around 1900, a 40,000 square foot one story brick mill building was added to the south of the stone mill buildings.
 The gabled roof of the stone mill building was replaced by a flat roof and a fifth floor was added to the original stone mill.

 The Hope Mill buildings were used to weave textile until 2007.
 The last textile manufacturing occupant of the mill was Just-A-Stretch, a weaver of elastic fabrics.

 Between 2016 and 2019 the roofs and walls of the brick building and roofs of several stone mill buildings collapsed.
 The Hope mill property has been in receivership since 2008 (except for the period of January to August 2010) and has been badly neglected since 2010.

+In August 2023, the town of Scituate voted to tear down the mill by the end of the year, due to years of decay to the structure.
+It'll be completely demolished by 2024.